Rodrigo Roa Duterte

 The PCW joined the 2017 One Billion Rising to end exploitation against women.

-Launch of the VAW Experiential Museum, an interactive museum that illustrates through theater arts the struggles of women who were abused at home, in the workplace, streets and online.
+Launch of the VAW Experiential Museum, an interactive museum that illustrates the struggles of women who were abused at home, in the workplace, streets, and online through theater arts.

-The PCW, in collaboration with Technological Institute of the Philippines in Quezon City, launched a mobile application on VAW.
-VAWfreePH, an android-based personal safety mobile app that gives women and girls a practical tool to fight VAW.3
+The PCW, in collaboration with the Technological Institute of the Philippines in Quezon City, launched a mobile application on VAW.
+VAWfreePH is an android-based personal safety mobile app that gives women and girls a practical tool to fight VAW..3

 Media and Gender Equality Committee launched the revised Gender Fair Media Guidebook.